 --Microphone - A co-worker was cleaning out his father in-law's garage and happened on a unique-looking microphone.
 Knowing that I dabbled in electronics, rather than toss it out, he gave it to me.
 It turned out to be an Electrovoice 644...highly directional, very wideband mic.
 It sounds excellent.
 The bandwidth is dead flat from 50 Hz to 10KHz.
 I mounted it about 6 feet from my operating console pointed straight at me, but away from the fan on my computer.
 I hope this will help my contesting efforts!

 Oscilloscope - My first, and favorite oscilloscope was a Heath SO-4552 that I had for over 20 years.
 The fourth time the horizontal section blew, I again tried to repair it, but exact replacement parts weren't available any more.
 The substitutes left the time base very distorted...no fun!
 On a whim, I looked up Digital scopes on Google and found a company in the next city over selling a 60MHz digital hobbyist scope for less than I spent on the old Heath scope 20 years before.
 Sadly, that brand of scope was very low-quality junk...and I was taken by them twice!!
 I have since learned my lesson and purchased a wildly popular 250MHz dual-channel digital scope for the princely sum of $350.
 That's still less than I paid for my original Heathkit 25MHz CRT scope 30 years ago!!

-RF generator- Rather than use separate generators for RF and Audio, I use a single DDS-based generator.
+RF generator- I use a homebrewed DDS-based generator.
 It loosely follows AA0ZZ's IQ-VFO.
-I used a 20MHz clock and the 15X internal multiplier of a AD9854 to provide a 300MHz master clock signal.
+I used a 20MHz clock and the 15X internal multiplier of the AD9854 DDS to provide a 300MHz master clock signal.
 This allows me to put out any frequency from 1Hz to 150MHz continuously.
 With the addition of a single high-speed op-amp, I have a complete signal generator with better specifications than anything available on the hobbyist market for nearly no cost at all!

 **At some point in the future, I will place this item in the "Projects" area of this page.

-Function Generator- My homebrew function Generator is homebrew based on a Maxim MAX038 IC.
-It will provide <1 Hz to about 10MHz in 4 ranges.
+Function Generator- My function Generator is homebrew based on a Maxim MAX038 IC.
+It provides <1 Hz to about 10MHz in 4 ranges.
 It outputs SIN/TRI/SQ from 0V to about 6V pk-pk.
 I also included a digital frequency counter to know the precise frequency, and a low impedance output to drive speakers.

-I recently purchased an overseas L/C meter from e-bay.
-It appears to work similarly to the design I already have, but claims greater accuracy and is considerably smaller.
-What the heck, for less than $15 I now have another tester.
+LC Meter- I recently purchased an overseas L/C meter from e-bay.
+It claims great accuracy and is quite small.
+What the heck, for less than $15 I now have a commercial tester.

 DVM - I got the greatest deal ever: A calibration house called my workplace saying that they needed to sell "a large quantity" of Fluke DVMs for them to get a very large bonus from Fluke.
 The bonus was so large, that they could sell the meters for $1 and still make money.
 They offered us brand-new Fluke 87Vs for the cost of calibration...about $75.
 These meters are $350+!!
 Thus, I have retired my old Radio Shack meter, and now use a NIST traceable calibrated Fluke meter!